Mohammed Zubair moves SC for quashing of FIRs registered by UP police

-Mohd Zubair, the co-founder of fact-checking website Alt News, has approached the Supreme Court seeking a direction to quash six FIRs registered against him by the Uttar Pradesh Police, over his tweets.
+Mohammed Zubair, the co-founder of fact-checking website Alt News, has approached the Supreme Court seeking a direction to quash six FIRs registered against him by the Uttar Pradesh Police over his tweets.

 The plea has also challenged the constitution of a special investigative team (SIT) to probe these cases.
 Zubair has also sought interim bail in the six FIRs.